'Although she be but little, she is fierce'

 I worked three jobs at a time to pay my mortgage but despite a crazy schedule, I still knew I had to find the time to work out, even if it was in front of the TV with the only time I had left in a day.

-I found myself rendezvousing with Gladiators, travelling with a well-known male dance group for some time and, meeting female bodybuilders like Miss International Tonya Knight, inducted in the 2011 IFBB Hall of Fame.
+I found myself rendezvousing with Gladiators, travelling with a well-known male dance group for some time and, making friends with female bodybuilders like Miss International Tonya Knight, inducted in the 2011 IFBB Hall of Fame.
 Coincidence?
 Maybe!I prefer to think I was surrounding myself with what excites me.
 One drawback.... check out my lovely 80’s perm!

 DON’T WRITE ME OFF YET!